 - Nerve and tendon injuries.

 - Nerve compression conditions, including carpal, cubital and radial tunnel syndromes.

 After graduating from The University of Tennessee, Knoxville, Dr. Harris earned his medical degree from The University of Tennessee Health Science Center in Memphis.
-He went on to Brown University in Providence, Rhode Island, to complete his orthopedic surgery residency at Brown Alpert Medical School, where he also completed his first yearlong fellowship in orthopedic trauma.
+He went on to Brown University in Providence, Rhode Island, to complete his orthopaedic surgery residency at Brown Alpert Medical School, where he also completed his first yearlong fellowship in orthopaedic trauma.
 He finished his training at The University of Utah in Salt Lake City, where he learned the most advanced techniques and treatments for hand and wrist conditions through an exclusive hand surgery fellowship.

 To learn more or to schedule a safe appointment with Dr. Harris, call (865) 546-2663.